JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7964 days**.
+Here is a random fact about me - I have been on this planet for **7965 days**.

-And here is a just a random fact -  **On average, 90% of the people that have the disease Lupus are female**.
+And here is a just a random fact -  **The largest diamond that was ever found was 3106 carats.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)